Simulation Study of Binary Mergers of Galaxy Clusters I: Properties of Merger Shocks and Radio Emission: Numerical Details and Simulations

 \subsection{Physical Constants and Normalizations}

 We begin by listing the physical constants that appear below: the gravitational constant $G$, the speed of light $c$, the proton and electron masses $m_p$ and $m_e$, the electron charge $q_e$, and the Boltzmann constant $k_B$.
-The physical quantities are normalized using the following reference units:
+The reference units for the physical quantities used are as follows: